-- Identified and established five grizzly bear ecosystems in Idaho, Montana, Washington and Wyoming, the four western states in which grizzly bears currently exist: the Northern Continental Divide Ecosystem, the Bitterroot Ecosystem, the Yellowstone Ecosystem, the North Cascades Ecosystem, and the Selkirk Cabinet-Yaak Ecosystem.
+- Identified and established six grizzly bear ecosystems in Idaho, Montana, Washington and Wyoming, the four western states in which grizzly bears currently exist: the Northern Continental Divide Ecosystem, the Bitterroot Ecosystem, the Yellowstone Ecosystem, the North Cascades Ecosystem, the Selkirk Ecosystem, and the Cabinet-Yaak Ecosystem.

 - Established and maintained Ecosystem Subcommittees in each of those ecosystems to implement IGBC Executive Committee decisions and to coordinate and oversee recovery efforts on the ground.

 - Supported the Interagency Grizzly Bear Study Team and other scientific efforts to learn more about grizzly bears and what they need to survive.

 - Established an active and effective presence in education and outreach about grizzly bears through its Information and Education Subcommittee.
 This subcommittee is replicated in each of the ecosystem subcommittees.

 - Provided clear direction for food storage, garbage management, and removal or management of grazing allotments for sheep and other domestic stock animals within key grizzly bear management areas.

 - Established a web site (IGBConline.org) to provide the public with accurate information about grizzly bears, the IGBC, the ecosystem subcommittees, their activities, scientific publications and studies, and how to avoid or minimize bear-human conflicts.